 - Check the burner and control area.
 If you see dust or debris, use the vacuum cleaner hose attachment to suction the dirt away.
 You can use the vacuum to take care of any spider webs found in the fireplace as well.

-- Next, use the paint brush to brush any dirt, dust, or spider webs from the gas logs.
-These logs are often fragile, so use caution; soft bristles will be gentle on the most delicate of logs.
+- If you have gas logs, take them outside, then use a paintbrush to brush any dirt, dust, or spider webs from them.
+These logs are often fragile, so use caution; soft bristle paintbrushes will be gentle on the most delicate of logs.
 Check carefully for visible corrosion or damage.
 If you notice any, call a professional for repair or replacement before you use the fireplace again.

 - Spray window cleaner directly onto the dry cloth so you can clean the glass.
 Do not spray the glass directly, as overspray may land on the surrounding metal or decorative parts and corrode them.
 Clean the outside of the glass first, then the inside.
 The outside is likely to be cleaner, and you don’t want to bring any soot or buildup from the inside out.